ArushiKatta01/aws-cloudformation/readme.md

-- **Resource-based permissions**: Lambda functions reject invocations from anything not explicitly allowed to call them. `AllowS3InvokeLambdaCF` (an `AWS::Lambda::Permission`) is what grants the S3 service permission to invoke this specific function — this is separate from the Lambda's *execution* role (which controls what the function itself is allowed to do once it's running).
+- **Resource-based permissions**: Lambda functions reject invocations from anything not explicitly allowed to call them. `AllowS3InvokeLambdaCF` (an `AWS::Lambda::Permission`) is what grants the S3 service permission to invoke this specific function.
+This is separate from the Lambda's *execution* role (which controls what the function itself is allowed to do once it's running).

-The Lambda's own IAM role is scoped narrowly: it can only call `glue:StartWorkflowRun` / `glue:GetWorkflowRuns` on this one workflow, and write its own CloudWatch logs — nothing more.
+The Lambda's own IAM role is scoped narrowly: it can only call `glue:StartWorkflowRun` / `glue:GetWorkflowRuns` on this one workflow, and write its own CloudWatch logs.

 ### Automating it further: push a CSV to GitHub, the pipeline runs